grzegorz-aleksander-klementowski/grzegorz-aleksander-klementowski/README.md

 # Welcome to My GitHub Profile!

-Hello, I'm Grzegorz Aleksander Klementowski, a Master of Engineering specialized in Information Systems and Networks.
+Hello, I'm Grzegorz Aleksander Klementowski, a Master of Engineering specialized in Information Systems.
 Below you will find some of my projects showcasing my skills and passion for creating innovative technology solutions.

 ## 🚀 About Me